tawesoft/morph/doc/deep-copy-equals-without-reflection.md

 technique described in a previous section.

-## Generating an ordering function.
+## Generating a custom ordering function

 An ordering function can be used to sort a collection of items.
 Like Go, we describe an ordering by implementing a "less" function i.e. a function